Feel good by contributing – help others to gain clarity on their sexual health. Note: TBD Health Inc. is not a non-profit.

 2. Set up time or place to get tested.

-TBD is happy to provide you with a private, in-home testing kit, but you can also go to your local health department or clinic if you prefer.
+TBD is happy to provide you with a private, in-home testing kit, but you can also visit our TBD in clinics in Las Vegas and Denver!

 3. Get tested, whether you have symptoms or not.